Greta Gertler: Debut release

 Her debut solo release "The Baby That Brought Bad Weather" was described as "one of those hoped-for revelations that emerged from the never ending pile of new releases" by Vin Scelsa (WFUV) and "a sonic revelation and lyrical treat" by John Rhodes (Headliner Magazine, Radio City Music Hall).
-Her most recently released solo album, "Edible Restaurant" (2007), features members of Slavic Soul Party! and the song 'Veselka' (which was voted NPR Song of the Day) about the much-beloved Ukrainian diner on 9th/2nd.
+Her next album, Greta Gertler & The Extroverts: Edible Restaurant (2007), featured members of Slavic Soul Party! and the song 'Veselka' (NPR Song of the Day) about the much-beloved Ukrainian diner on 9th/2nd.

 Other accomplishments

-In her native land, she is a multi-platinum-selling hit songwriter, having co-penned the 'classic rock' hit, "Blow Up the Pokies" (performed by The Whitlams), which was ranked 11th in a popular vote as one of the country's Top 20 Best Songs of All Time.
+In Australia, she is a multi-platinum-selling hit songwriter, having co-penned the 'classic rock' hit, "Blow Up the Pokies" (performed by The Whitlams), which was ranked 11th in a popular vote as one of the country's Top 20 Best Songs of All Time.
 Her song, "Charlie # 3" (also co-written with Tim Freedman and a track on the breakthrough album, "Eternal Nightcap") was performed at the Sydney Opera House by The Whitlams and the Sydney Symphony Orchestra in December 2009.

 She has performed and recorded with a diverse range of artists such as Sufjan Stevens ("All Delighted People" EP), Sarah Blasko, Noe Venable, Clare & The Reasons, John Wesley Harding, Missy Higgins, Matt Kanelos, Martha Wainwright, Glenn Tilbrook (Squeeze), Glenn Patscha (Ollabelle), Joan As Policewoman, The Last Town Chorus and Madeleine Peyroux, Elysian Fields and was cited as one of NYC's Top 20 Orchestral Pop artists (the Deli Magazine).

-In 2009 a successful Kickstarter campaign raised funds for The Universal Thump, an album inspired by Moby dick, performed by an "orchestral pop collective" and initially released in 4 chapters.
+In 2009 a successful Kickstarter campaign raised funds for The Universal Thump, a band co-led by Adam Gold and album loosely inspired by Moby Dick, performed by an orchestral pop collective and initially released in 4 chapters.
+In 2012 the album was released, along with music videos for the songs 'Flora', 'Darkened Sky' and 'Honey Beat'.

+In 2015, after a European tour, The Universal Thump released Walking the Cat: The Abbey Road EP.
+Subsequently, they released a series of Digital Singles: 'Seder-Masochistic' (along with a popular music video, directed by Greta Gertler Gold), 'Middle Life' and 'Hard to Hope'.